Design, Flyers & Leaflets, Templates

-Luckily, Helloprint has the perfect solution!
+Luckily, there is a solution!
 You can make your flyers easily online.
-With the thousands of free flyer templates, suitable for all demographics and audiences, you can have the perfect flyer for your marketing purpose.
-In addition, all flyer templates are completely free and can be edited to satisfy your needs.
+With the thousands of free flyer templates available online from places like Canva, suitable for all demographics and audiences, you can have the perfect flyer for your marketing purpose.
+In addition, most flyer templates are completely free and can be edited to satisfy your needs.

 Offline downloading of flyer templates

 If you’re an avid user of design software, you probably want to design your flyers yourself.
 Is your file ready?
 Make sure you double check whether your design is in line with the guidelines below.
-Then go directly to the flyer page and make your order!
+Then go directly to look at all the flyer types we have available, or if you’re completely ready, head straight to the flyer page and make your order!

 Example of a correct flyer file

 Using an illustration, we will explain how you can send us your file the right way.
 If you do it the way described below, cropping will be done correctly and important elements will not be omitted.
-Therefore, use the templates as described below.
+Therefore, make sure you use templates like the ones described below.

 Example of a flyer with bleed & margin

 It’s very important that you follow the above print rules when designing your flyer.
 Keep in mind that you have to include a bleed and a margin when creating your file.
-Here’s a quick explanation on what are those:
+Here’s a quick explanation on what those are:

 Flyers are usually made on huge sheets of paper, which are later cut into your chosen size.
 Sometimes the blade of the cutting machine can be slightly misaligned, due to vibrations and a million other causes.
 If you didn’t leave a bleed, your flyer may have a very thin white strip along the edge as a result of the tiny misalignment during cutting.